 However, if the school doesn’t offer transport services and the accident occurs when the child isn’t on school property, the school cannot be held liable.
-If your child picks up an injury while on a bicycle heading home, the school cannot be charged since they were on their own.
+If your child picks up an injury while on a bicycle heading home, the school would not be responsible as they were on their own.
 In exceptional cases where the students get hurt immediately after being released, the school may be liable to some extent.
-The legal system checks if the school knew of the hazardous nature of the surrounding and failed to take preventive measures.
+The legal system checks if the school knew of the hazardous nature of the surrounding area and failed to take preventive measures.
 If this happens, a child injury lawyer in Los Angeles may help you fight for your child’s rights.

-Some accidents occur as a result of defective equipment.
-The equipment could be used in the laboratory or playground and may include vehicle parts and even food.
-Such cases tend to be complex since you have to find out who is liable for the injuries between the school and the manufacturer.
-In such a case, you will need an excellent personal injury law firm in Los Angeles to take you through the case and gather sufficient grounds for a lawsuit.
+Some accidents happen because of defective equipment.
+The equipment could be used in the school’s laboratory or on the playground and may include vehicle parts and even food.
+Such cases tend to be complex since you have to find out who is legally responsible for the injuries.
+An excellent personal injury law firm in Los Angeles can take you through the case and gather sufficient grounds for a lawsuit.

 If investigations reveal that the school knew of the defective or dangerous equipment but still went ahead to allow their use, they could be in trouble.
-On the other hand, if it is reported that the manufacturers released defective equipment that doesn’t meet certain safety standards, they will be held accountable for the injuries.
+On the other hand, if it is reported that the manufacturers released defective equipment that doesn’t meet certain safety standards, we’d be able to recover maximum compensation on your child’s behalf.
 You will need the help of a top LA child injury attorney to win such a case.

 This is very common in schools, especially for teens and pre-teens.
 It happens at times when a child is hurt by another intentionally and recklessly.
 This is termed as bullying and can fall under intentional injury or negligence.
 Since a child is under a parent’s care, the lawsuit may extend to the parents of the responsible child.